rubensworks/PhD-Thesis/content/conclusions.md

 (2) allow *authentication-aware* querying over *private* data, and (3) support *collaborative* querying between agents that handle similar queries.

+As I put a strong emphasis on *reusability* during this PhD, all of the tools and experiments that were implemented are available under an open license.
+Furthermore, accepted development methods from the software industry were followed to achieve implementations with decent code quality and valuable usage and development documentation.
+This should therefore lower the barrier for other researchers in the future to build upon this research and its tools.

 For the next couple of years,
 I aim to focus more on the topic of querying decentralized knowledge graphs.
 Through collaboration with my colleagues from IDLab,